webtoknow/3-days-of-Angular-magic/Day-2/Exercise/README.md

 ]
 ```

-- add *Forms* module in order to use them:
+- in *app.module.ts*, add also *Forms* module in order to use them:

 ```JavaScript
 import { FormsModule, ReactiveFormsModule } from '@angular/forms';